alexyk/Service-Layer/README.md

 1. Make sure all code is pushed to _Service-Layer_ on GitHub (step 6. in _Developing Flow_)
 2. Run `npm version patch` to update version (or whatever other neded `npm version` alternative - minor, major etc.).
 3. Push the version change and tag (created by `npm version ...` command in previous step 2.)

+## Alternative Release Flow
+1. Commit all changes to files in _src/_
+2. Run `npm run release <version-string>` to both transpile from ES6 to ES5 and create a release with a git tag.
+For example
+`npm version release 1.1.9-rc1` would:
+   * compile with `npm run ES6-to-ES5`
+   * then commit with message "Prepare a release"
+   * then run `npm version 1.1.9-rc1` - this will change and commit _package.json_ and _package-lock.json_ with new version and create a git tag with this version